ssase/ssase.github.io/_posts/2024-01-15-set-up-your-blog-at-github-dot-io.md

 I choose Chirpy as my theme, if you are the same, you can visit [Getting start with Chirpy](https://chirpy.cotes.page/posts/getting-started/) for more information.

-Or if you do not, you can follow other theme's instruction or just visit <https://pages.github.com/>.
+Or, you can follow other theme's instruction or just visit <https://pages.github.com/>.

 #### Add a Rakefile to generate a new post conveniently